pmean/build-website/text/04/percentage-data.md

 > artery were taken before, during, and after 5 minutes of proximal cuff
 > occlusion.
 FMD was measured as the percent increase in diameter after
 > cuff release.
 Vascular tone was calculated using the resting diameter
-> as a percentage of the vessel\'s vasoactive range.
+> as a percentage of the vessel's vasoactive range.
 Minimum diameter
 > occurred during ischemia and maximal diameter occurred following
 > reactive hyperemia with local heating.
 The lower leg was heated with
 > 10 minutes of immersion in 44 degrees C water.
 Mean diameters at rest,